What Is Genuine Savings?

 It’s usually because they don’t keep the savings in their own bank account.
 Here are some common mistakes:

 - Savings in a friend/family members account: It’s common in Asian families for people to keep their savings in the account of a family member or friend.
 You can actually still borrow up to 90% with some lenders.

-- Loan to a friend/family member: Most lenders don’t consider this to be genuine savings but we can help you to borrow up to 90% of the property value!
+- Loan from a friend/family member: Most lenders don’t consider this to be genuine savings but we can help you to borrow up to 90% of the property value!

 - Savings in an overseas account: Recent migrants to Australia, particularly those on a 457 visa, tend to keep some of their savings overseas.
 We know lenders that will allow you to borrow up to 90% of the property value using this as genuine savings.

 - Savings in joint names: Some banks won’t consider savings held in a joint bank account in situations where one person is buying the property on their own.
 However, we have lenders that may allow you to borrow up to 90% of the property value.